 How can allowing warm natural light into a building space not be a great addition to a building space?
-Well, while tenants and occupant will typically welcome natural light, they are not always so enthusiastic about letting in other elements, such as water.
-And, any building owner or property manager who has dealt with skylights before will tell you that water somehow always makes its way into the building via a problem with a skylight.
-The truth is, there are a lot of pieces that make up the skylight and leave it vulnerable to water migration.
-Just like everything else up on the roof, it expands and contracts throughout the various thermal cycles.
-As a result, the lens cracks, the seal deteriorates and the materials breakdown, creating perfect spaces for water to make its way in.
-So, with the right information and proper maintenance, you can protect your building and your tenants by keeping the elements you don’t want in the building, out!
+Well, while tenants will typically welcome natural light, they are not always so enthusiastic about letting in other elements, such as water.
+Any building owner or property manager who has dealt with skylights before will tell you that skylights and water leaks go hand-in-hand.

-There are two (2) main types of skylight utilized, roof mounted and curb mounted.
-A deck mount skylight attached directly to the roof deck.
-Deck mounted skylights combine a wood frame, the insulated glass panes and the aluminum cladding.
+There are two (2) main types of skylights: deck-mounted and curb-mounted.
+A deck mounted skylight attaches directly to the roof deck.
+Deck mounted skylights combine a wood frame, insulated glass panes, and aluminum cladding.
 A flashing kit is used to cover the seam and make the installation watertight.

-A curb mounted skylight is nothing but a raised frame that the skylight is attached to.
-The curb raises the skylight above the roof line and consists of aluminum frame, insulated glass panes and a rubber gasket that seals the skylight to the curb
+A curb-mounted skylight is nothing but a raised frame that the skylight is attached to.
+The curb raises the skylight above the roofline and consists of an aluminum frame, insulated glass panes, and a rubber gasket that seals the skylight to the curb

-Glazing or Lens – Most commonly acrylic, polycarbonate or glass; can be single or multiple layers.
-Layers usually are sealed together and may be filled with inert gas for additional energy efficiency
+- Glazing or Lens: Most commonly, you’ll have an acrylic skylight (plastic skylight), or glass skylight.
+When it comes to glass skylights vs. plastic, these can feature single or multiple layers.
+The layers are usually sealed together and may be filled with inert gas for additional energy efficiency.

-Cladding – Holds the lens to the frame.
+- Cladding: Cladding holds the lens to the frame.

-Curb – Used to elevate skylights up off the roof deck (plywood).
-Used on flat roofs or with certain roofing materials.
+- Curb: A curb is used to elevate skylights up off the roof deck (plywood) and is used on flat roofs or with certain roofing materials.

-Underlayment – Membrane or seal for between the roof deck and skylight or curb; usually rubber.
+- Underlayment: This is a membrane or seal for between the roof deck and skylight or curb; usually, it’s made of rubber.

-Flashing – Applied over the underlayment and integrated with the roofing materials as the final barrier to the elements.
+- Flashing: This is applied over the underlayment and integrated with the roofing materials as the final barrier to the elements.

 Some Helpful Tips to Protect Your Skylights, Building and Tenants